waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 9. Reflection Log (Turn 45736)
 - **Data Management Lapses:** I have deferred notepad/marker updates instead of performing them immediately.
 This is a critical failure I must correct.
 - **New Tool Idea:** `navigate_pc_menu` tool to automate navigating complex PC menus.
-- **New Battle Tower Hypothesis (Failed):** Interacting with the Cooltrainer_F at (5, 9) on BattleTower1F yielded only flavor text and is not an escape route.

 ## 10. Lessons Learned
 - **Verify Before Automating:** I wasted time creating PC tools based on the unverified assumption that the Battle Tower PC was a standard Pokémon Storage System.
 I must verify the functionality of an object *before* developing tools to automate interaction with it.

-#### Battle Tower 1F Escape Log (In Progress)
-- **Objective:** Escape the room.
-- **Failed Hypotheses:**
-  - Interacting with the Receptionist ('Challenge' option) triggers a game-breaking glitch.
-  - The PC is not a Pokémon Storage System and cannot be used to change party.
-  - Interacting with the Cooltrainer_F provides only flavor text.
-  - Reading the rules sign and then interacting with the Receptionist causes no change.
-  - Interacting with the Bug Catcher provides only flavor text.